 The Girl from Bangladesh, by New York Times Bestselling Author Kathleen McGowan

 The newest arrival to the shelter stands in the corner, quietly.
-She appears to be in her early to mid-teens.
 Her eyes are huge and filled with terror.
 She is in a safe place, one filled with love and compassion for all she has endured – but has not yet accepted this as her reality.
 She is fresh from her ordeal, and all she knows is mistrust and trauma.
 It does not seem possible that there will ever be a world where there is safety for her.
-To imagine this is beyond her current capacity, for to begin the process of imagining safety is dangerous.
-It makes one weak.
-And the risks are too great.
-Because what if she allows herself that one little moment of imagining, of letting down the guard, of believing it is possible that she may actually be in a place of real safety – and then she turns out to be wrong?
-The idea of enduring that brand of psychological torture, is beyond bearing ever again.
+Imagining safety is dangerous.
+Because what if she allows herself that one little moment of imagining, of letting down the guard, – and then she turns out to be wrong?
 It is easier to believe that one can never again know real safety or trust than to risk having such hope dashed yet again.
-All of this is apparent on her achingly beautiful face as she watches the younger girls giggle and display their sports trophies and crayon drawings to us.
+All of this is apparent on the girl's face as she watches the younger girls giggle and display their sports trophies and crayon drawings.
 She stands apart from all of them.

-Aloka Mitra, the founder and chairman of our partner organization in India, Women's Interlink Foundation, has done this work for 40 years.
-She recognizes the stages of trauma that a rescued girl goes through.
-Aloka calls the girl over and begins to speak with her softly.
+Aloka Mitra, President of our partner organization, Women's Interlink Foundation, calls the girl over and begins to speak with her softly.
 She asks the girl a question in her native Bengali.
 The girl says nothing in reply but the unshed tears behind her eyes come to the surface.
-They are never far away.
-Aloka coaxes her to speak, stroking her hair in a maternal way, reassuring her she is safe.
+Aloka coaxes her to speak, reassuring her she is safe.
 She tells the girl that we are here to ensure that no one hurts her again.
-She asks her a few more questions in Bengali, and the girls slender shoulders begin to shake as the tears break through completely.
+She asks her a few more questions in Bengali, and her shoulders begin to shake as the tears break through completely.

-The Girl from Bangladesh, we shall call her Anika, is 17 but looks younger.
+The girl, Anika, is 17 but looks younger.
 It is as if her face has maintained the innocence she possessed prior to the terrible time before was sold.
 And she is tiny from malnutrition.
 She came from a very poor area of Dhaka, and she just wanted to help her mother.
 She was offered a job by a local man, an opportunity to make money to help her mother and little sister.
-It would require her to leave Bangladesh for West Bengal, but the money she could make to save her family would be worth it.
+It would require her to leave Bangladesh, but the money she could make to save her family would be worth it.
 This is perhaps the most common of the trafficker's tricks: the promise of a job, and of some relief from terrible poverty.
-The girls who are at risk for this tactic are the most vulnerable members of our human family: too young, too poor, too compassionate, too desperate to help their mothers and younger siblings in any way possible.
-It works every time.
-Anika is just one of the countless girls who have lost their freedom due to their desperation to help their families.
+The girls who are at risk for this tactic are the most vulnerable members of our human family: too young, too poor, too compassionate, too desperate to help their families in any way possible.

 Anika was trafficked to India and imprisoned in a brothel where she endured abuse that is unimaginable to most of us in the civilized world.
 These girls are trapped in windowless, concrete cells where they are forced to service up to 20 clients per day.
 Escape is impossible, and refusal to cooperate is met with terrifying violence – and threats against the family back home.
 If you try to escape we will kill your mother and do the same to your baby sister.
 Their ordeal is the very definition of cruelty.

 But it is not the re-telling of her story that makes Anika shake with her tears.
-It is the kindness that she is receiving from Aloka.
+It is the kindness.
 It is the realization in this moment that someone is offering her a future which does not include violence, abuse and terror.
-I do not speak Bengali, but Aloka later translates for me.
-Yet even before hearing the story in English, it is told on the girl's face and through her body language.

 Aloka: You need to start thinking about what trade you would like to learn.
-We will educate you, and help you find something that you really love to do.
+These people from Made By Survivors will educate you, and help you find work that you really love to do.

-Anika: No, you won't.
-Why would you – a stranger in India – spend money to give a poor and worthless girl like me an education?
+Anika: Why would they –strangers in India – spend money to give a poor and worthless girl like me an education?